elfalehed/FridayOS/README.md

 <br />
 <br />

-Okay, first you need to build the linux kernel in order for you to configure it and build your own distro later or.
+Okay, first you need to build the linux kernel in order for you to configure it and build your own distro later on. <br />
 Check ```LinuxBuild``` directory for an automated build.